Treatments and drugsBy Mayo Clinic Staff

 No single treatment relieves postherpetic neuralgia in all people.
 In many cases, it takes a combination of treatments to reduce the pain.

 These are small, bandage-like patches that contain the topical, pain-relieving medication lidocaine.
 These patches can be cut to fit only the affected area.
 You apply the patches, available by prescription, directly to painful skin to deliver temporary relief.

-These patches contain a very high concentration of an extract of chili peppers (capsaicin), which can be effective at relieving the nerve pain of postherpetic neuralgia.
-Capsaicin is available as a low-concentration cream over-the-counter and can improve pain over several weeks if the application is tolerated — it causes a burning sensation in many people.
-The capsaicin skin patch is a much higher concentration and is given only in your doctor's office by trained personnel after first applying a numbing medication to the affected area.
+A high concentration of an extract of chili peppers (capsaicin) is available as a skin patch to relieve pain.
+Available only in your doctor's office, the patch is applied by trained personnel after using a numbing medication on the affected area.
 The process takes at least two hours, but a single application is effective in decreasing pain for some people for up to three months.
-If effective, the application process can be repeated every three months.
+If effective, the application can be repeated every three months.

-Certain anti-seizure medications can lessen the pain associated with postherpetic neuralgia.
+Certain anti-seizure medications, including gabapentin (Neurontin, Gralise) and pregabalin (Lyrica), can lessen the pain of postherpetic neuralgia.
 These medications stabilize abnormal electrical activity in your nervous system caused by injured nerves.
-Doctors may prescribe gabapentin (Neurontin, Gralise), pregabalin (Lyrica) or another anticonvulsant to help control burning and pain.
 Side effects of these drugs include drowsiness, unclear thinking, unsteadiness and swelling in the feet.